 MARWAR FESTIVAL DATES:

-The Marwar festival, is one of the most iconic events of the culturally rich land of Rajasthan.
+The Marwar festival is one of the most iconic events of the culturally rich land of Rajasthan.
 Celebrated in the ‘Blue city‘ of Jodhpur, it showcases the rich traditions and culture in the memory of the heroes of Rajasthan.
-Earlier known as the ‘Maand Festival’ grand celebrations take place in the city and the entire town comes alive, drenched in beautiful colors, traditional folk music and cultural dances.
+Earlier known as the ‘Maand Festival’ grand celebrations take place in the city and the entire town comes alive, drenched in beautiful colours, traditional folk music and cultural dances.
 The festival is a two-day affair, that is celebrated in the month of ‘Ashwin’ (September-October).
-The main attractions of this cultural extravaganza remains the folk music and the traditional Rajasthani folk dances.
+The main attractions of this cultural extravaganza remain folk music and the traditional Rajasthani folk dances.

 Travellers from far and wide visit the city to witness the spectacular extravaganza providing a deep insight into the local rural life of the people.
 The dance postures and the music showcase the traditional Rajasthani folk arts known as ‘Maand'(the famous style of singing in Rajasthan).
 The cultural activities and performances are usually held at the Umaid Bhawan Palace in Mandore and the mighty Mehrangarh Fort.
 Fireworks dazzle the evening skies with the cultural programs grabbing up all the attention.
 Other attractions of the festival include the camel tattoo competitions, turban tying, moustache making competition and camel polo.